- Career + Alumni

 - About SCAD

 After a student is accepted, transfer advisers review transcripts to determine which classes have the potential to transfer to SCAD.
 Once the review is complete, students are emailed the transcript evaluation.
 A maximum of 90 quarter hours of undergraduate credit for a bachelor's degree may be given for courses appropriate to the respective curriculum.
 Only grades of 2.0 (C) or better for undergraduate credit may be transferred.

 Transfer credit at SCAD is evaluated on a course-by-course basis, so associate's degrees may or may not fulfill the first two years of a student's course of study at SCAD.

-Transfer students are eligible for scholarships based on academic, artistic and combined honors.
+Transfer students are eligible for scholarships based on academic and/or artistic achievements.
 SCAD also offers a limited number of need-based scholarships.
 In addition, transfer students may qualify for:

 SCAD does not grant experiential credit; however, SCAD may recognize the following exams for credit: Advanced Placement (AP), A-level (including British A-level/AS-level and Hong Kong A-level/AS-level), Caribbean Advanced Proficiency Examination, College-Level Examination Program, Defense Activity for Non-Traditional Education Support/DANTES Subject Standardized Tests, International Baccalaureate (IB), French Baccalaureate and German Abitur.
 Credit is awarded on a selective basis.

 Undergraduate and graduate courses are taught on the quarter system, with each course carrying five hours of college credit.
 Students normally enroll in three courses each quarter, spending 15 to 20 hours per week in class and at least 15 to 20 hours per week working on assignments outside class.
 The normal academic year includes three quarters.
 Students may enroll in the summer quarter as well; however, course offerings may be limited.